Bash Sleep Command: A Quick Guide to Use It in Your Scripts

 [ec2-user@ip-172-1-2-3 ~]$

-In this case after executing the sleep 5 command Linux returns the shell back after 5 seconds.
+In this case, after executing the sleep 5 command Linux returns the shell back after 5 seconds.

-And now let’s move to three practical examples of how to you the Bash sleep command.
+Now let’s move to three practical examples of how to you the Bash sleep command.

 Scenario 1: Sleep Command that Delays the Execution of Another Command in a Bash Script